OCA Technical Specification

 OCA object types

-An OCA object is either a Capture Base or a task-specific Overlay with a deterministic relationship to a Capture Base.
+is either a Capture Base or a task-specific Overlay with a deterministic relationship to a Capture Base.
 When amalgamated as a Bundle, OCA objects provide the necessary structural, definitional, and contextual information to determine the meaning of inputted data at the time of data capture.

 Capture Base